Scratch-net/fortuna/README.rst

 An implementation of Ferguson and Schneier's Fortuna_ random number generator in Go.

+This implementation changes SHA-256 to Blake and AES to BlakeX XOF function, thus eliminating a special need in implementing counter encryption

 Copyright (C) 2013  Jochen Voss

 This program is free software: you can redistribute it and/or modify